You may not be able to.

 - If not, you may be able to create it as a new account.

-There’s a very important misunderstanding here that I want to clear up.
+There’s a misunderstanding here that I want to clear up.

-Just because you can still use that email address to log in to another online account doesn’t mean that the email account still exists or is in use.
-All it means is that the email address was yours, and was active at the time you set up the other online account.
+Just because you can still use an email address to log in to another online account doesn’t mean the email account still exists.

 Email as an identifier

 All the email address is now is an identifier.
 You’re telling this other online service who you are, and they happen to use email addresses as a way to identify you.
-Some sites use usernames, some use email addresses.
-Some let you choose.
+Some sites use usernames and some use email addresses.

 The fact that you can log in to another online service using that email address as an identifier has nothing to do with whether or not that email address still exists.